 How do you maintain energy across solo podcast recording sessions?

 Schedule your recording sessions at the time of day when you do your best cognitive work.
-For most people, that’s morning.
+For a lot of people, that’s morning.
 Avoid scheduling a recording at the end of a long day or after back-to-back client calls.
-The difference in delivery quality is significant and audible to listeners, even if you can’t hear it in the moment.
+The difference in delivery quality is significant and noticeable to listeners, even if you can’t hear it in the moment.

 Before recording, spend five minutes reviewing your outline and getting clear on the three main points you want the listener to take away.
 That preparation is the equivalent of reviewing your notes before a client meeting.
-It shows in the delivery.
+It’s a simple step, but always shows in the delivery.

 “This is an uncompensated volunteer role.
 This is in my sixth year of doing it.
 If it had become a nuisance, I would have given it up a long time ago.
 TPC is a big reason why I keep doing this.”